The Slack Notifications Flowchart Explained

 You can be notified for messages on the channels you are part of, unless you mute a channel.

-That's the first thing Slack checks in their flowchart.
+That's the first thing Slack checks in its flowchart.

 The next thing they check is if the user has enabled DnD.
 Users can enable it at any time or setup a schedule to toggle DnD automatically.